Email Risk Scoring: How to Automatically Block Bad Signups

 - DNS configuration — Does the domain have SPF, DKIM, and DMARC records?
 Legitimate sending domains almost always do.

-How to Use Risk Scores in Your Application
+How to Use Quality Scores in Your Application

 The most effective pattern is a tiered decision framework with configurable thresholds: